Tom Hollander recently starred as Boris Berezovsky in Patriots at the Noel Coward Theatre in London.

-Tom Hollander continues with his acclaimed performance as Henry Carr, in the West End transfer of the Tom Stoppard’s dazzling comedy Travesties.
+Hollander’s last appeared on stage as Henry Carr in the West End and Broadway production of Tom Stoppard’s dazzling comedy Travesties.

-The film, TV and stage actor’s profile is back in the spotlight, with his recent role in the BBC drama The Night Manager garnering much critical and audience acclaim.
+The film, TV and stage actor’s profile is back in the spotlight, with his recent role in The White Lotus, Harley Quinn and The Ipcress File.

 Hollander’s stage roles include The Way of the World at the Lyric Hammersmith Theatre in 1992 for which he won an Ian Charleson Award, The Government Inspector and Joe Penhall’s play Landscape with Weapon at the Royal National Theatre and Georges Feydeau’s A Flea in Her Ear at the Old Vic.

-TV work includes new BBC comedy Rev, playing the Reverend Adam Smallbone, King George III in the HBO mini-series John Adams, The Thick Of It, Desperate Romantics, Absolutely Fabulous, Wives and Daughters, Freezing and The Lost Prince.
+TV work includes Baptiste, The Night Manager, BBC comedy Rev, playing the Reverend Adam Smallbone, King George III in the HBO mini-series John Adams, The Thick Of It, Desperate Romantics, Absolutely Fabulous, Wives and Daughters, Freezing and The Lost Prince.

-His movie roles include The Pirates of the Caribbean, Valkyrie, The Soloist, In the Loop, Gosford Park, Bedrooms and Hallways and Pride and Prejudice, for which he won The Evening Standard Film Awards Comedy Award, and London Critics Circle Best Supporting Actor.
+His movie roles include The King’s Man, Bohemian Rhapsody, Bird Box, The Pirates of the Caribbean, Valkyrie, The Soloist, In the Loop, Gosford Park, Bedrooms and Hallways and Pride and Prejudice, for which he won The Evening Standard Film Awards Comedy Award, and London Critics Circle Best Supporting Actor.